ravi861/packet-rs/README.md

-packet is a Rust based Scapy alternative
+packet_rs is a Rust based Scapy alternative

 Introduction
 ============
-packet is a rust based alternative to the popular python Scapy packet library.
+packet_rs is a rust based alternative to the popular python Scapy packet library.
 It tries to provide a scapy like API interface to define new headers and construct packets.
 <br>
-packet has the most common networking headers already pre-defined.
+packet_rs has the most common networking headers already pre-defined.

 make_header
 ===========